 Using paddock stands to raise the tires off the floor is the best way to protect them during storage.
 If this is not possible, rotating them one-quarter turn at least once per month will preserve them.

 By following the suggestions above, storing your motorcycle for the winter will make spring start-up a lot easier.
 Safety is always first.
-If you or someone you know was involved in a motorcycle accident, contact Karney Law Firm, a motorcycle injury law firm serving bikers throughout the Carolinas with offices conveniently located in Charlotte and Raleigh, NC.
+If you or someone you know was involved in a motorcycle accident, contact Karney Law Firm, a motorcycle injury law firm serving bikers throughout the Carolinas with offices conveniently located in Charlotte, Greensboro and Raleigh.